 Well, it turns out that Critical Illness insurance is even less understood than other insurance types.

 Today we will tackle all savings opportunities in Critical Illness insurance to make sure that you can get an affordable critical illness plan.
-We are not limiting ourselves with 5 or 10 tips but offer you 40 insurance tips that we collected in discussion with a certified Life Insurance Broker.
-Chantal Marr, President of LSM Insurance, who has been quoted in various media publications and specializes in life and living benefits insurance.
+We are not limiting ourselves with 5 or 10 tips but offer you 40 insurance tips that we collected in discussion with a certified Life Insurance Broker, Lorne Marr, who has been quoted in various media publications and specializes in life and living benefits insurance.

 Critical Illness Insurance – is it worth it?